 Discerning travellers have picked up on this, and see hostels as the ideal choice for budget accommodation.
 For one night stays, backpackers, hikers, skiers and short family breaks, a good hostel ensures that most of your money stays in your pocket.

-And of course, that leaves you free to splash out on other things!
+And of course, any amount you save leaves you free to splash out on other things!

 Apart from the savings, they really do represent good value for money.
-Let’s be honest, if you’re planning on going anywhere for a short break, or hiking, cycling, skiing, kayaking, or any outdoor activities, you really don’t need a 5 star hotel do you?
+Let’s be honest, if you’re planning on going to any place (or places) for a short break, or hiking, cycling, skiing, kayaking, or any outdoor activities, you really don’t need a 5 star hotel do you?

 An added bonus is that most good hostels now offer private facilities, and the extra cost will usually be little more than £1 per night.
 Not much for some privacy, is it?